misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 t[0] = 5  # TypeError: 'tuple' object does not support item assignment
 {% endhighlight %}

+<iframe height="400px" width="100%" src="https://repl.it/@misingnoglic/BeigePowerfulRuntimeenvironment?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Strings

 The other type of object in Python that's similar to a list is a String.
 This makes sense from a design standpoint, since what are strings but just an object that contains a lot of single characters!
 But in Java, Arrays and Strings have completely different methods on them!
 You have to remember that arrays use .length, strings use .length(), and Lists use .size().
 Additionally, for Java Strings, you have to use .charAt() to get the character at a certain index, or .substring() to get a substring.
 With Python, it's the same syntax as a list!
 You index the same way, slice the same way, even compare them in the same way with `==`.
+This is great, since it means you only have to learn one syntax!
 The only difference is like the Tuple, the strings are immutable.

 {% highlight python %}
 >>> s = "Hello World"